mariabardon/nanodegree-deep-learning/README.md

 To run the code in these projects, it is requred all the packages contained in the environment.yaml file.
 If you have docker installed, just create a new enviroment with the command:
 "conda env create -f environment.yaml"

+to remove enviroment use command:
+"conda remove -n <name-of-environment> --all"